South Korea: Miracle on the Han River

+Democracy

+Roh Tae-woo went on to win the 1987 election by a narrow margin against the two main opposition leaders, Kim Dae-jung and Kim Young-sam.
+Seoul hosted the Olympic Games in 1988, which was widely regarded as successful and a significant boost for South Korea's global image and economy.

 South Korea was formally invited to become a member of the United Nations in 1991.
-The transition of Korea from autocracy to modern democracy was marked in 1997 by the election of Kim Dae-jung, who was sworn in as the eighth president of South Korea, on 25 February 1998.
+The transition of Korea from autocracy to modern democracy was marked in 1997 by the election of Kim Dae-jung, who was sworn in as the eighth president of South Korea on February 25, 1998.
 His election was significant given that he had in earlier years been a political prisoner sentenced to death (later commuted to exile).
-He won against the backdrop of the 1997 Asian Financial Crisis, where he took IMF advice to restructure the economy and the nation soon recovered its economic growth, albeit at a slower pace.
+He won against the backdrop of the 1997 Asian financial crisis, where he took IMF advice to restructure the economy and the nation soon recovered its economic growth, albeit at a slower pace.

-Contemporary South Korea

-In June 2000, as part of president Kim Dae-jung's "Sunshine Policy" of engagement, a North–South summit took place in Pyongyang, the capital of North Korea.
+In June 2000, as part of President Kim Dae-jung's "Sunshine Policy" of engagement, a North–South summit took place in Pyongyang, the capital of North Korea, now ruled by Kim Il Sung's son Kim Jong Il.
 Later that year, Kim received the Nobel Peace Prize "for his work for democracy and human rights in South Korea and in East Asia in general, and for peace and reconciliation with North Korea in particular".
 However, because of discontent among the population for fruitless approaches to the North under the previous administrations and, amid North Korean provocations, a conservative government was elected in 2007 led by President Lee Myung-bak, former mayor of Seoul.
-Meanwhile, South Korea and Japan jointly co-hosted the 2002 FIFA World Cup.
-However, South Korean and Japanese relations later soured because of conflicting claims of sovereignty over the Liancourt Rocks.
+While South Korean and Japanese relations improved when they jointly co-hosted the 2002 FIFA World Cup, it later soured because of conflicting claims of sovereignty over the Liancourt Rocks.

 In 2010, there was an escalation in attacks by North Korea.
-In March 2010 the South Korean warship ROKS Cheonan was sunk leading to the death of 46 South Korean sailors, allegedly by a North Korean submarine.
-In November 2010 Yeonpyeong island was attacked by a significant North Korean artillery barrage, with 4 people dying.
-The lack of a strong response to these attacks from both South Korea and the international community (the official UN report declined to explicitly name North Korea as the perpetrator for the Cheonan sinking) caused significant anger with the South Korean public.
+In March 2010 the South Korean warship ROKS Cheonan was sunk killing 46 South Korean sailors, allegedly by a North Korean submarine.
+In November 2010 Yeonpyeongdo was attacked by a significant North Korean artillery barrage, with 4 people dying.
+The official UN report declined to explicitly name North Korea as the perpetrator for the Cheonan sinking.
+The lack of a strong response to these attacks from both South Korea and the international community caused significant anger with the South Korean public.